-Muscatine FFA teams rank first at State, will be representing Iowa at Nationals in Oct.
+Muscatine FFA teams rank first at state, will be representing Iowa at Nationals in Oct.

 “Looking back, we did really well on the team portion, we did exceptionally well in the individual portion, and we were high team in the test portion,” Peterson said.

-Though he plans on practicing individually through his cattle sales and the experience that he’ll gain through these sales, Peterson added that as long as the team is able to get their team presentation finalized and perfected, he believes that they will do really well at Nationals.
+Peterson plans on practicing and gaining experience through his cattle sales.
+He said as long as the team is able to get their team presentation finalized and perfected, he believes they will do really well at nationals.

 “It definitely kind of set in… I’m moving onto school, but I’m really never leaving school, so that was kind of like a weird thing, but it feels good knowing that I have my head on straight and that I’m getting my career going,” Dailyn said.